carine-h/carine-h.github.io/posts/blog_10.md

 This may have also been the case in border counties in Arizona and New Mexico which also saw shrinking vote shares on Democrats in Hispanic-majority communities (though Biden won both states).
 These are also predominantly Mexican communities.

 Perhaps the strongest evidence for Trump's rhetorical success on the border is in Imperial County on California's southern border.
-While most other Hispanic-majority counties in California either increased their democratic vote share or stayed around the same, this 80% Hispanic county on the US-Mexican border increased its vote share for Trump since 2016.
+While most other Hispanic-majority counties in California either increased their Democratic vote share or stayed around the same, this 80% Hispanic county on the US-Mexican border increased its vote share for Trump since 2016.
 This implies that something about Trump's border rhetoric appealed to more members of this community than it did in 2016 (though it did vote blue in the end).

 ![](../images/10_cali_comp.png)